illiabilan/fin-me/README.md

 # FinMe

-## Powered by Compose app for managing you money!
+## Powered by Compose app for managing your money!

 ### To be continued...